Paul Rosenberg (art dealer): Paris: 1911–1940

 Paul's stock included pieces by all of the classical and contemporary French and major European artists, and latterly American artists, including: Marsden Hartley; Max Weber; Abraham Rattner; Karl Knaths; Harvey Weiss; Oronzio Maldarelli; Nicolas de Staël; Graham Sutherland; Kenneth Armitage; and Giacomo Manzù.
-The result was that from 1920, Paul Rosenberg's company was widely acknowledged to be without doubt the most active and influential gallery in the world.
+The result was that from 1920, Paul Rosenberg's company was widely acknowledged to be the most active and influential gallery in the world.

 With the early artist relationships, like Kahnweiler had, Rosenberg gave the artists financial security by agreeing to buy their works on the basis of an exclusive contract.
-Rosenberg lent Picasso money after his honeymoon with the ballerina Olga Khokhlova and found them an apartment in Paris next to his own family home, generosity which resulted in a lifelong friendship between these two very different men.
+Rosenberg lent Picasso money after his honeymoon with the ballerina Olga Khokhlova and found them an apartment (and an identical apartment to serve as Picasso's studio right above it) in Paris at 23-bis rue La Boétie next to his own family home, generosity which resulted in a lifelong friendship between these two very different men.
 Rosenberg's purchases from Picasso included Nude, Green Leaves and Bust (1932), a portrait of Picasso's mistress Marie-Thérèse Walter, which Rosenberg sold in New York in 1951 to Frances Lasker Brody.
 Every summer the Rosenberg family and the Picasso family would depart for the South of France, holidaying there with friends including F. Scott Fitzgerald, Somerset Maugham, Stravinsky, Ravel and Matisse.

 By 1935 along his brother-in-law Jacques Helft, a noted antiques dealer, he opened a branch in Bond Street, London, to enable them to engage with more Americans.
 Noted clients included museums such as the Museum of Modern Art (MoMA) (of which Rosenberg was an early supporter and donor), and the Philadelphia Museum of Art.
 His private clients included Alfred H. Barr, Jr., Chester Dale, Douglas Dillon, and Marjorie and Duncan Phillips, who through purchases from Rosenberg created much of the modern collections within The Phillips Collection in Washington, D.C.